|Queue||Nodes||CPUs||RAM||Accelerators (if any)||Notes|

 |32 cores: 4x Xeon E5-4650 @ 2.70GHz||768 GB - 24 GB / core||Quadro K2000||- GPU for remote HW rendering through VirtualGL.|

-- Archive (/users/astro/archive) is a symbolic link to the two ZFS filesystems exported from astro05 as NFS volumes.
-Each archive system can be found under /users/astro/archive0 and /users/astro/archive1, and each user will either have a directory under archive0 or archive1, but should always refer to it as /users/astro/archive/<username>.
+- Archive (/users/astro/archive) is a symbolic link to the two ZFS filesystems exported as NFS volumes from a storage server connected to the clusters with a 10 Gbit/s network connection.
+Each archive system can be found under /users/astro/archive0 and /users/astro/archive1.
+These filesystems are old and new users will not get directories on them.

 - archive0 has 215TB spread over 90 3TB disks.
 It uses RAIDZ2 for redundancy in stripes of 16+2 disks.